-AGRI 2301 Agricultural Power Units
+AGRI 2301 Agricultural Power Units\

 Fundamentals of internal combustion engines: gasoline, diesel and liquefied petroleum.
 Maintenance and adjustments of the electrical, ignition, fuel, lubricating and cooling systems of agricultural power machinery.
 Two lecture hours, two lab hours per week.
-Credit: 3 semester hours

-AGRI 2303 Agricultural Construction I (Welding)
+AGRI 2303 Agricultural Construction I (Welding)\

 Selection, use and maintenance of hand and power tools; arc and oxy-acetylene welding; and construction materials and principles; cold metalwork; soldering and sheet metal.
 Two lecture hours, four lab hours per week.
-Credit: 3 semester hours

-AGRI 2317 Introduction to Agricultural Economics
+AGRI 2317 Introduction to Agricultural Economics\

 Fundamental economic principles and their applications to the problems of the industry of agriculture.
 Three lecture hours per week.
-Credit: 3 semester hours

-AGRI 2321 Livestock Evaluation
+AGRI 2321 Livestock Evaluation\

 Evaluation and grading of market cattle, swine, sheep, and goats and their carcasses and wholesale cuts.
 Emphasis will be placed on value determination.
 Selection and evaluation of breeding cattle, sheep, swine, and goats with emphasis on economically important traits.
 Three lecture hours per week.
-Credit: 3 semester hours

-AGRI 2330 Wildlife Conservation and Management
+AGRI 2330 Wildlife Conservation and Management\